jcpwdev/wordpress-wp2grav-markdown-exporter/README.md

+# Forkinfo

+This fork tries to update the functionality of the old Plugin to the current version of both systems as well as making it possible to export images.

 # WP2Grav - Export your Wordpress Site into getgrav.org content structure

 Export your Wordpress posts, pages and more into a markdown content structure for [Grav - A Modern Flat-File CMS](getgrav.org)